A fantasy story in a series of 'Fairy Tales of the Old Zoo' by Nika Bathen

 The night watchman, Palych, never complained.
 The old man knew that to argue with his superiors was more trouble than it was worth.
 But Palych had a good heart.

-At night, when there was not a soul in the empty zoo, Palych used to open the cage and bring out the dragon.
+At night, when there not a soul in the empty zoo was around, Palych used to open the cage and bring out the dragon.
 They used to walk along the paths and the dragon used to go down the slide in the playground.
 They also went to the frozen pond.
 Palych fed the dragon with fish, throwing the prey into the air, higher each time.
 At first, the dragon just flopped down with his scaly belly on the ice and screamed with anger, but soon he learned to catch food on the fly, and by spring, he had started to fly heavily up to the sky.
-Manka, the cat sat on the shore of the pond, eating her personal sardine and purring into her whiskers.
+Manka the cat sat on the shore of the pond, eating her personal sardine and purring into her whiskers.
 Her precious adopted son grew and gained weight.

 The next morning, the scandal broke.
 The journalists didn’t get into the zoo, but the police visited the zoo office.
 The dragon was recognized as dangerous and they threatened to officially close the zoo.
 The zoo director (whose goal was to be effective) took a split-second decision to put the dragon down.
 In reply to a direct question from the zoo director, the vet, Korkia, said that he had no idea how to kill the beast.
 The gamekeepers from the hunting farm refused to shoot the weird animal – some of them out of pity, the others out of cowardice.
 They had to call a hunter from the capital.
-While they waited for him, the cage was screened off, and it was strictly forbidden to approach the monster; the feed was tossed over the bars with a pitchfork so that the beast would not go mad with hunger.
+While they waited for him, the cage was screened off, and it was strictly forbidden to approach the monster; food was tossed over the bars with a pitchfork so that the beast would not go mad with hunger.

 The dragon was blissfully happy about being alone.
 He purred over his bowl, basked in the spring sun, and joyfully squinted his amber eyes.
 But Manka was going crazy.
 She wandered along the paths of the zoo, meowing nasally and looking into the eyes of passers-by.
 If the cage were closed with a simple latch, the cat could get in, but she could not open a lock that required a key.
 Of the zoo inhabitants, only the chimpanzee, Tarzan, had done such a trick, but the jack-of-all-trades had already been sold.